The effects of Higgs boson couplings through HZZ production at future lepton colliders: Sensitivities on the anomalous Higgs-gauge boson couplings

-In this study, we focus on obtaining the 95\% C.L. limits of $\overline{c}_{HB}$ and $\overline{c}_{HW}$ coefficients through the $\ell^- \ell^+ \rightarrow HZZ$ signal process with a stage at $\sqrt{s}=3$ TeV and ${\cal L}_{\text{int}}=5$ ab$^{-1}$ for CLIC and a stage at $\sqrt{s}=10$ TeV and ${\cal L}_{\text{int}}=10$ ab$^{-1}$ for Muon Collider.
 The 95\% C.L. limits of $\overline{c}_{HB}$ and $\overline{c}_{HW}$ coefficients, including detector effects, are given in Table~\ref{tab4} using the one-parameter analysis.
 Since $H \rightarrow b \bar{b}$ is the decay channel in the final state of the signal process, b-tagging efficiency has a significant role in the analysis.
-This effect is demonstrated in Table~\ref{tab4} through a comparison of b-tagging efficiencies for CLIC and Muon Collider at three working points.
+This effect is demonstrated in Table~\ref{tab4} through a comparison of b-tagging efficiencies for CLIC and Muon Collider at two working points.
 According to the results in the table, it is emphasized that the sensitivity of the limits for CLIC and Muon Collider increases with increasing b-tagging efficiency, and a better limit is reached with the loose working point (90\% b-tagging efficiency).
 Furthermore, comparing the limits of recent experimental and previous phenomenological studies with our own limits, as shown in Table~\ref{tab4}, is one of the notable aims of our study.
+In addition to the limits obtained using the formulation in which the effective scale $\Lambda$ of the SILH Lagrangian is defined by the mass of the $W$-boson in $m_W$, the limits rescaled with $\Lambda=1$ TeV are given in Table~\ref{tab4} with a scaling factor of (1 TeV/$m_W$)$^2 \approx 154.818$ for the reader to sense.
 A detailed comparison of the limits in Table~\ref{tab4} will be presented in Section~\ref{Sec5}.

-The 95\% C.L. contour for examining the relationship between the two coefficients in the $\overline{c}_{HB}-\overline{c}_{HW}$ plane at CLIC and Muon Collider using two-parameter analysis is given in Fig.~\ref{fig11}.
-Furthermore, in Fig.~\ref{fig11}, the contours in both colliders are evaluated for 50\% and 90\% b-tagging efficiencies, and it is determined that a narrower contour is formed with 90\% b-tagging efficiency.
+The 95\% C.L. contour for examining the relationship between the two coefficients in the $\overline{c}_{HB}-\overline{c}_{HW}$ plane at CLIC and Muon Collider using two-parameter analysis is given in Fig.~\ref{fig12}.
+Furthermore, in Fig.~\ref{fig12}, the contours in both colliders are evaluated for 90\% b-tagging efficiency.
 In this analysis, the 95\% C.L. contour is obtained with a $\chi^2$ value of $5.99$ corresponding to two degrees of freedom.